The HDMI 1.4 specification includes the following new features:

 - LipSync functionality, introduced in HDMI 1.3, ensures that the audio stays matched to the video, automatically compensating for any processor delays whether the audio is travelling upstream or downstream.

-The new specification defines several transmission formats for 3D content from source devices with 3D capability, such as a 3D Blu-ray players, a game console or a 3D Set-top box.
+The new specification defines several transmission formats for 3D content from source devices with 3D capability, such as 3D Blu-ray players, game consoles or 3D set-top boxes.